RESIDENCY OPTIONS FOR AGED PEOPLE

 - Family members may decide to contribute to the costs.

-- Reverse mortgages which allow an owner occupier to drawn down debt to meet expenses while the interest and capital owed accrues against one’s equity in the home and must be repaid upon leaving the home.
+- Reverse mortgages which allow an owner occupier to drawn down debt to meet expenses while the interest and capital owed accrues against one’s equity in the home and must be repaid upon selling or vacating the home.

 - Utilising government subsidised ‘home care packages” or aged care accommodation.